a16z/ai/src/docs/guides/nlp.md

 ## Sentiment Analysis

-A basic form of natural language processing has to do with sentiment analysis.
+A common natural language processing task involves understanding the affect or sentiment of text, also known as sentiment analysis.
 For example, the following sentences:

 * “Seeing the F-117 Nighthawk was cool."
 * "Airplanes with the shape of hawks are cool."
 * "Seeing a hawk flying at night is cool."

 All use similar nouns, have significantly different meanings,  but communicate a similar feeling, or _sentiment_.
 Understanding sentiment without depending on, or even understanding, meaning, can be extremely useful.
 For example, a system can monitor conversations of customers with technical support and derive a general degree of "happiness", "anger" or other emotions expressed in the communication.
-This type of analysis can be even more useful in the aggregate, whether combining multiple messages from a single person or from multiple people.

 To see responses from different services to the same query, check out our [comparison page for Sentiment APIs](/test/phrase/sentiment-analysis).